Christoph33one/viks-bakery/README.md

  - People that enjoy dining out and fine dinning
  - Peolpe that enjoy commenting on social media

  I wanted to find people that would enjoy more than eating a nice cake.
 But to go out and enjoy some fine dining with a variety of classic and modern cakes.
-To keep things more interesting, I added a cake competition to the website.
+To keep things more interesting, I added cake voting to the website.
 Users can register and leave comments or just like the best of three cakes displayed every month.

 ---